-U. ICAAP and Stress Testing:
+S. ICAAP and Stress Testing:

-Stress testing is an integral part of the Group's risk management process.
+ICAAP and stress testing is an integral part of the Group's risk management process.
 It includes scenario analysis and is conducted regularly.
-In particular, the ICAAP (a group-wide exercise spanning risk types) is performed annually.
-On top of this, additional stress tests are carried out in response to microeconomic and macroeconomic conditions or portfolio and branch/ subsidiary level.
-Every stress test is documented and the results are discussed at the EXCO level and approved by the GRC and the BRC.
+Every stress test is documented, and the results are discussed at the EXCO level and approved by the GRC and the BRC.